kaptandatasolutions/kaptandatasolutions.github.io/_posts/2024-10-09-Podcast-Starshot-By-Kaptan-data-solutions-Pylinac.md

 **Cool, does it all automatically?** From what I've seen, it can analyze images and generate reports in way less time than it would take someone to do it by hand.

 **That's wild.
 So how does it actually work?** Like, what's the technology behind it?
-So their system is built on this open-source Python library called **pylonac**.
+So their system is built on this open-source Python library called **pylinac**.

 **Python like the snake?** No, no. Python is a programming language.
-Think of it this way: pylonac is like a toolbox, specifically designed for radiotherapy QA, and it's really well respected in the field.
+Think of it this way: pylinac is like a toolbox, specifically designed for radiotherapy QA, and it's really well respected in the field.

 **Gotcha, it's got all these tools and functions already built to analyze radiation beams and all the equipment.** So they're basically using this pre-existing, trusted technology to take this manual process and fully automate it.